digitalcoresoftware/oarganise_app/README.md

 | Integrations    | Show the suite of tools that oarganise works with; google calendar etc...                    |
 | Footer          | Breakdown of site links and links to socials; linkedIn, instagram etc...                     |

+#### Navigation
+The navigation element (header) will be the first element loaded on to the landing page.
+It should have the following
+elements: A logo that links to `/home` (so the splash screen isn't shown everytime), links that are split into 2 categories - the first will be shown in the header and when hovered over, the second category of links will be displayed, and they will link to the actual content.
+The final element will be 2 CTA buttons.
+The first will be a download button (I aim to extend this app to a downloadable desktop app in the future) and an open app button that will direct the user to the URL: www.app.oargainse.com

 ## Web App